garrett361/transformers_notes/main.typ

 The amount of compute directly determines the training time, but not all ways of spending compute are equivalent.
 We follow the discussion in
-@mccandlish2018empirical which gives a rule of thumb for determining the optimal batch size which is sometimes used in practice.
-The basic point is that all of the optimization steps take the gradient $bfg$ as an input, and since the gradient is the average over randomly selected datapoints, steps are more precise as the batch size increases (with diminishing returns, past a certain point, but the computational cost
+@mccandlish2018empirical which gives a rule of thumb for determining the optimal batch size which is some times used in practice.
+The basic point is that all of the optimization steps take the gradient $bold(g)$ as an input, and since the gradient is the average over randomly selected datapoints, steps are more precise as the batch size increases (with diminishing returns, past a certain point, but the computational cost